 A positive clutch pedal stop must be used to prevent over-stroking the hydraulic release bearing piston and the clutch.
-With a Tilton 5.5" clutch and a 5/8" bore master cylinder, you will need approximately .80" of master cylinder stroke for proper clutch release.
 For access reasons, in many cars it is not easy to determine how far the master cylinder is being stroked.
 The method listed below provides a very effective method for adjusting the pedal stop: